KhaledAli0907/email_handler/README.md

-Email handler to recive and send mails using SMTP server.
+Email handler to receive mails via IMAP and sending mails using SMTP server.

 Screenshot for the test mail sent
 ![Alt Text](./public/Images/MailTest.png)